Ending Marriage With Spouse: What Kind Of Divorce Options Do I Have?

 Experiencing the breakdown of marriage and going through divorce can be difficult.
 There are plenty of resources available that can guide you through the process of legally separating from your spouse.
 If you’re struggling with the divorce process emotionally and need help coping with your separation, consider visiting Regain.
 Regain is an online counseling platform designed specifically for relationship counseling and can handle any relationship queries regardless of whether you are at the beginning or end of one.
 You may also be able to find a divorce counselor who treats couples either going through a divorce, couples who want a divorce, or couples who have just gone through a divorce so that you can find support throughout the entire process.
 Online counseling allows you to maintain a flexible schedule and lets you receive counseling from the comfort of your own home.
 It’s possible this type of counseling could be right for you.

-The effectiveness of online counseling for the effects of divorce
+Effectiveness of online counseling for the impacts of the divorce process

 If you’re going through or have already completed the divorce process, online counseling could help you cope with the difficult emotional consequences that often accompany a separation.
 Research shows that online counseling can successfully reduce anxious, depressive, and somatization symptoms among divorcees.
 Those participating in one study were found to have symptom levels close to population norms one year after their divorce, illustrating the effectiveness of online counseling.